Arkadiusz4/CarFlex/CarFlex/README.md

    - Fill in the rental details and submit.

 ### Manage Entities
-   - Cars: Add, edit, and delete cars from the "Cars" section.
+   - **Cars**: Add, edit, and delete cars from the "Cars" section.
-   - Customers: Manage customer information from the "Customers" section.
+   - **Customers**: Manage customer information from the "Customers" section.
-   - Locations: Add and edit rental locations from the "Locations" section.
+   - **Locations**: Add and edit rental locations from the "Locations" section.
-   - Rentals: View and manage all rentals from the "Rentals" section.
+   - **Rentals**: View and manage all rentals from the "Rentals" section.

 ### Statistics
    - Access "Car Stats" from the navigation menu to view car rental rankings and earnings.
-   Project Structure

 ## Project Structure
 ```bash